Mimar Kemaleddin: Career

-Final years

-Regrettably Kemalettin Bey's dazzling career crowned by his restoration of the Dome of the Rock in Jerusalem and the RIBA award he won for it did not have a happy ending.
-The cool stance developing towards the end of the 1920s on the National Architecture comprising Ottoman forms he represented in Ankara, the city he went to on an official call and where he built important structures, led to his alienation and solitude.

-However, at that time such alienation was nothing unique either to him or to Turkey.
-In the 1920s with the emergence of modern architecture that offered a whole new world of shapes countless architects of the generation of Kemalettin Bey, who could not break free from the forms of old, shared the same fate around the same time almost all over the world.

-He lived in a time segment that was as full of joy and ebullience as it was of traumatic disappointments.
-And his life ended in a hotel room in Ankara on 12 July 1927.

 Death

-Ahmet Kemalettin died on 13 July 1927, in Ankara at the building site of Ankara Palas as a result of a cerebral hemorrhage, at the age of 57.
+Ahmet Kemaleddin died on 13 July 1927, in Ankara at the building site of Ankara Palas as a result of a cerebral hemorrhage, at the age of 57.
 He was survived by his wife Sabiha and son İlhan Mimaroğlu, who became a renowned composer.
 His corpse was transferred to Istanbul, and was laid to rest at the Karacaahmet Cemetery.
 Some years later, without the knowledge of his family his grave was moved to the graveyard of Bayezid II Mosque, due to the construction of a road between Kadıköy and Üsküdar, which went through the cemetery on the spot of his grave.
 Reburied at the new site without a headstone, his grave was discovered in the 1990s.
 In 2007, his burial place was restored.

 Notable works

-He designed among others the Tayyare Apartments, built between 1919-1922 in Istanbul, which were redeveloped in 1985 into luxury hotel premises.
+He designed among others the Tayyare Apartments, built between 1919 and 1922 in Istanbul, which were redeveloped in 1985 into luxury hotel premises.
 His another work Istanbul 4th Vakıf Han was converted into a five-star World Park Hotel.